cody-sperling/Pokemon-Battle-Simulator/README.md

 The best way to implement this is to create a matrix in your program that has the values of the table above.
 Then, instead of having dozens of if statements for all the element combinations, just have a lookup in the matrix (where row is the attacker's element and column is the defender's element) and give advantages or disadvantages accordingly.

-Your output to the terminal might look like this:

-Screenshot 2023-07-27 at 6.36.47 PM.png